mohanreddy0532/DevOps2020/ansible/README.md

 private_key_file = /home/centos/devops.pem

+To List all module installed in ansible:
+#ansible-doc -l |wc -l

+Check Ping module:
 ansible all -m ping #to check ping module. ansible all -m ping -o # o/p will be in single line
 ---------------------------------